lightning/bolts/03-transactions.md

 #### `to_remote` Output

-If `option_anchor_outputs` applies to the commitment transaction, the `to_remote` output is encumbered by a one block csv lock.
+If `option_anchors` applies to the commitment transaction, the `to_remote` output is encumbered by a one block csv lock.

     <remote_pubkey> OP_CHECKSIGVERIFY 1 OP_CHECKSEQUENCEVERIFY